 I ended up with over 200 layers.
 Over the next few days each layer was manipulated and rotated and aligned and in some cases warped and stretched as the shredder had compressed some and bent others.
 Nudging each layer around with the arrow keys and the “nudge” set to the smallest amount I was able to fine tune the image.

 This process went on until i had all the pieces in place and aligned.
 The next step was to paint similar colours behind the cracks to help the patching process.
 I used the dropper tool to select a similar blue to the jacket and painted on a separate layer behind the cracks.
-I repeated this with the shirt and flowers and skin and background until I had solid colour filling all the miss matched cracks.
-By providing the correct tones and hues as near as possible to the missing sections the “Patch tool” would find it easier and neater to “content aware fill” the missing spaces between the aligned shreds.
+Repeating this with the shirt and flowers and skin and background.
+I soon had a solid colour filling all the miss matched cracks.
+By providing the correct tones and hues as near as possible to the missing sections the “Patch tool” would find it easier and neater to “content aware fill”.
+This made it easy to fill the missing spaces between the aligned shreds.

 The patching and healing brush tool were used extensively for this restore.
-As I’d prepped the cracks ready for patching it was just a case of carefully selecting matching areas and patching the weave of the jacket and hat and skin tones and meticulously working through the image to fill in the missing pieces.
+As I’d prepped the cracks ready for patching it was just a case of carefully selecting matching areas and patching the weave of the jacket.
+I Went on to match the hat and skin tones and meticulously working through the image to fill in the missing pieces.
 This took just as long if not longer than aligning all the shred on layers.

 After the patching i needed to use dodge and burn to even out any lines left over from the patching.
 Often when patching an image you will get some tell tale signs of darker shades or lighter shades where the fill has not quite matched and left a shadow.
 If you don’t correct these the image looks restored and unfinished.